sebschlicht/bachelor-thesis/roadmap.md

 | Apache2 | ~900 | ~2800 | 3.1 |
 | Tomcat7 | ~500 | ~4000 | 8 |

-The Tomcat content-length was authorative and therefore did not changed, while the Apache page was edited to be as large as the Tomcat page.
+The Tomcat content-length was authorative and therefore was not changed, while the Apache page was edited to be as large as the Tomcat page.
-The results do not show that the size was a problem.
+The results show that the size was not a problem on the VM, there must be another reason that slows it down to a maximum of 900 req/s.

 ## Scalability
 Secondly I have to increase the cluster size in order to analyze the scalability of Neo4j and Titan.